ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 wgpu::CommandEncoder encoder = device.createCommandEncoder(commandEncoderDesc);
 ```

-Next step is to create `RenderPassEncoder`.
+The next step is to create a `RenderPassEncoder`.

 It encodes commands related to controlling the vertex and fragment shader stages, as issued by RenderPipeline.

 It forms part of the overall encoding activity of a CommandEncoder.
 A render pipeline renders graphics to Texture attachments, typically intended for displaying on a surface, but it could also render to textures used for other purposes that never appear onscreen.

 It has two main stages:

 * A vertex stage, in which a vertex shader takes positioning data fed into the GPU and uses it to position a series of vertices in 3D space by applying specified effects like rotation, translation, or perspective.
-* A fragment stage, in which a fragment shader computes the color for each pixel covered by the primitives produced by the vertex shader
+* A fragment stage, in which a fragment shader computes the color for each pixel covered by the primitives produced by the vertex shader.

-We can create a RenderPassEncoder using `encoder.beginRenderPass()` API:
+You can create a RenderPassEncoder using the `encoder.beginRenderPass()` API:

 ```C++
 wgpu::RenderPassDescriptor renderPassDesc{};